Krung Thon Bridge

 Krung Thon Bridge (สะพานกรุงธน, RTGS: Saphan Krung Thon, [sā.pʰāːn krūŋ tʰōn]) is a bridge over the Chao Phraya River in Bangkok, in Thailand, connecting the districts Dusit and Bang Phlat.
 The bridge has 6 spans, and consists of a steel superstructure resting on concrete piers.

 History

 Construction on the bridge began on August 31, 1954, by the Japanese company Fuji Car Manufacturing Co., Ltd., with Sahawitsawa Kan Yotha Co., Ltd. as its local representative.
 A cornerstone ceremony was held on June 24, 1955.
 Construction was completed in late 1957, and the bridge was first opened to traffic on March 7, 1958.
 It was constructed to relieve traffic on Memorial Bridge, and cost 24,837,500 baht.

 Krung Thong Bridge has been known to locals as Sang Hi Bridge (สะพานซังฮี้, Saphan Sang Hi) since construction began, before it was officially christened, because it extends from Ratchawithi Road, formerly named Sang Hi Road.

+The opening of the bridge in 1958 greatly facilitated travel between the Thonburi and Phra Nakhon (city core) sides, making commuting much easier, and the ferry service from Bang O, on the Thonburi side, to Bang Krabue, on the Phra Nakhon side (which had been in operation since the reign of King Rama V) gradually declined and was eventually discontinued.